Brunfelsia: Chemistry and Toxicity

 Like many other species belonging to the Solanaceae, some (possibly all) members of this genus contain toxic and medicinal alkaloids.
 These are known to be poisonous to domestic animals such as cats, dogs, and horses due to their brunfelsamidine content.
 Toxicity in dogs manifests with strychnine-like gastrointestinal, neurological and cardiac symptoms.

 The roots of certain Brunfelsia species have been designated as containing compounds hazardous to human health according to a compendium published in 2012 by the European Food Safety Authority.
-These compounds include indole alkaloids of the β-carboline group such as harmine, tetrahydroharmine, harmaline, manacine, manaceine, and also derivatives of N,N-dimethyltryptamine and amidines such as pyrrole 3-carboximidamide.
+These compounds include indole alkaloids of the β-carboline group such as harmine, tetrahydroharmine, harmaline, manacine, manaceine, and also derivatives of dimethyltryptamine (DMT) and amidines such as pyrrole 3-carboximidamide.

 According to early accounts in the literature, symptoms of poisoning by the medicinal species B. grandiflora include dizziness, exhaustion, nausea, hypersalivation, muscle weakness, lethargy, facial nerve paralysis, mouth pains, swollen tongue, numbness in the extremities, paraesthesias (including tingling and feelings of unbearable coldness) tremors, and blurred vision.
 At higher dose, there are reports of delirium, sustained mental confusion, and possible blindness.
 Modern reports have compared the experience to the effects of an overdose of nicotine upon non-smokers.